ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

 Deployment Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~

-`Apps use a deployment configuration file to define variables and
+Apps use a deployment configuration file to define variables and execution environment.
+You can read more about the deployment configuration file `here <https://docs.threatconnect.com/en/latest/deployment_config.html>`_.
-execution environment <#deployment-configuration-file>`__

 Query Parameters
 ~~~~~~~~~~~~~~~~